vba-blocks/vba-blocks/README.md

  </ol>
 </details>

+If you run into any issues during installation, please see the [known issues](https://github.com/vba-blocks/installer#known-issues) for the installer or [create a new issue](https://github.com/vba-blocks/installer/issues/new) with details about what's happening.

 :rocket: You're ready to go!
-Open a new command-line session (cmd / terminal) and try `vba-blocks --help`
+Open a new command-line session (cmd / terminal) and try `vba --help`

 ## Usage